Electric vehicles house significantly fewer moving parts than internal combustion engine vehicles.

 Meanwhile, Polestar, Volvo, Genesis and Jaguar even offer free servicing for up to five visits to entice the switch to zero emission models.

 Based on some analysis we did in this comparison, the cost to service an electric car is on average 5% (per 12 months) and 35% (per 10,000 km) lower compared to petrol cars.

-You can view how electric vehicle servicing costs compare across all brands in a comparison we published.
+You can view how electric vehicle servicing costs compare across all brands in the comparison here.

 Datawrappers by Danny Thai